Chemical Burns of the Eye in Children

 - This is an emergency.
 You should seek

-medical help right away if your child gets a chemical into his or her eye.
+medical help right away if your child gets a chemical into their eye.

 - Treatment includes washing your